ErikSkoda/ZeroFrictionLogger/README.md

 Way back the test tool I was working on started crashing intermittently at midnight.
 The mandatory logger included a midnight roll over feature for log file retention.
 The documentation was elaborate.
 Looked for but did not find info on how to opt out of the midnight roll over feature.
 The need was for simple not clever.
 No additional vulnerability.

 ### No caching, no loss of data
 A while ago the test tool I was using started crashing at 22:00.
 The tooling failed where it had never failed before, performing trivial tasks during startup which had worked thousands of times for many years.
 The consistent timing (22:00 plus a few sec) provided a clue the tool might be killed by an external process.
 Windows Event Viewer confirmed the suspicion.
 After reaching out to security it turned out they had introduced a new audit tool capable of killing "suspicious" processes.
 We solved the issue with a slightly changed regression test start time and adding the tool to an allow list.
 No caching meant no loss of data.
-The time stamp of the last successfully written log line provided info for root cause analysis.
+The time stamp of the last successfully written log line provided a clue for root cause analysis.

 ### Simplicity as security feature
 Built the original version of the logger way before november 2021.
 Simplicity means no surprise behaviour through runtime injection.